vaadin/platform/scripts/generator/templates/template-release-notes-maintenance.md

 *This is a maintenance release for Vaadin 23.3.
 See [23.3.0 release notes](https://github.com/vaadin/platform/releases/tag/23.3.0) for details and resources.*

-**NOTE:**
-- Starting from Vaadin 23, Java 11 is required on your Vaadin apps.
-- Flow starts to follow the platform version
-- Vaadin Spring addon is part of the flow project, following platform versioning
-- Vaadin Fusion has been renamed to [Hilla](https://github.com/vaadin/hilla#hilla), and follows it's own version sequence.

 ## Changelogs

 <!-- Remove the ones that do not contain any changes/updates -->